Updated on April 21, 2015

 Benefit: Continue life insurance at a competitive rate.

 Drawback: Life insurance only coverage.

 Instruct the employee to contact their retirement board to confirm retirement eligibility.
-Employee must be vested and must keep retirement monies in the system.
-If the employee is vested but not yet eligible for, or chooses not to collect their monthly pension, we recommend that the employee elect Deferred Retirement coverage.
+If the employee is vested but not yet eligible for, or chooses not to collect his/her monthly pension, we recommend that the employee elect Deferred Retirement coverage.
 Under this option, the employee must keep his/her money in the retirement system until he/she retires.
-If the employee will not receive health coverage elsewhere, he/she can elect to keep basic life and health coverage at the full cost premium until retirement.
-When the employee applies for their pension (at retirement) he/she should notify the GIC in order to pick up basic life and health coverage
+If the employee will not receive health coverage elsewhere, he/she can elect to keep Basic Life and Health coverage at the full cost premium until retirement.
+When the employee applies for their pension (at retirement) he/she should notify the GIC.

 Deferred Retiree Coverage: Advise the employee that he/she has two health and life options under Deferred Retirement.

-- Keep life insurance paying 100% of the premium as a Deferred Retiree.
+1.)
+Keep life insurance paying 100% of the premium as a Deferred Retiree.
 Get health coverage elsewhere until retirement.
-Resume GIC health coverage at retirement.
-At retirement, the Commonwealth will contribute the prevailing contribution percentage for retirees.

-Procedure: Instruct the employee to check the Deferred Retiree block on the Insurance Enrollment and Change Form (Form-1), indicate his/her life selections and sign it before sending the form to the GIC.
+Procedure: Instruct the employee to check the Deferred Retiree block on the Employment Status Change Form (Form-1A), indicate his/her life selections and sign it before sending the form to the GIC.

-Procedure: Instruct the employee to check the deferred retiree block on Insurance Enrollment and Change Form (Form-1), indicate his/her life and health selection and sign it before sending it to the GIC.
+Procedure: Instruct the employee to check the deferred retiree block on Employment Status Change Form (Form-1A), indicate his/her life and health selection and sign it before sending it to the GIC.